taowen/toolchain/README.md

 The toolchain of programming world is becoming increasingly complicated.
 The stack you built your knowlege system upon will be abstracted "away" tomorrow.
 Nothing will actaully go away, it just piles up.
-No matter how we call the
+No matter how the tools are named, the problems they are trying to solve is similar and repeating.
+Here is my personal note on the problems of programming toolchain to solve, and common solutions.

 Including knowledge of toolchain on

 * Javascript in browser / node